Summer Reading Assignments Grade 6-8

 ● Hoot by Carl Hiaasen Unfortunately, Roy's first acquaintance in Florida is Dana Matherson, a well-known bully.
 Then again, if Dana hadn't been sinking his thumbs into Roy's temples and mashing his face against the school-bus window, Roy might never have spotted the running boy.
 And the running boy is intriguing: he was running away from the school bus, carried no books, and-here's the odd part-wore no shoes.
 Sensing a mystery, Roy sets himself on the boy's trail.
 The chase introduces him to potty-trained alligators, a fake-fart champion, some burrowing owls, a renegade eco-avenger, and several extremely poisonous snakes with unnaturally sparkling tails.

-Book description sources: Amazon, Goodreads, Follett. *OBOB indicates the title is on the list for the 2019-20 Oregon Battle of the Books, middle school division.
+Book description sources: Amazon, Goodreads, Follett. *OBOB indicates the title was on the list for the 2020-21 Oregon Battle of the Books, middle school division.

 Students are asked to select at least ONE of the following titles to read over the course of the summer.
 The reading should be a work the student has not encountered previously.
 Students will discuss and write about their chosen novel during the first weeks of school, so they should plan to bring the book with them for the first two weeks of school.